jmmckenz/examples/docs/Readme.md

 [\*\*\*\*ADD SECTION FOR CLUSTER OWNER \*\*\*\*]{.mark}

-### Select the version of RKE2 from the pull down and click Save
+### 3.1.3.
+Select the version of RKE2 from the pull down and click Save

-![A screenshot of a computer Description automatically generated](./images/media/image3.png)

-## Upgrade Downstream Cluster RKE2 Version
+## 3.2.
+Upgrade Downstream Cluster RKE2 Version

-### Navigate to Cluster Management
+### 3.2.1.
+Navigate to Cluster Management

 ![A screenshot of a computer Description automatically generated](./images/media/image1.png)

-### From the Clusters Menu
+### 3.2.2.
+From the Clusters Menu

 > Edit Config for the downstream cluster

 ![A screenshot of a computer Description automatically generated](./images/media/image4.png)

-### Select the version of RKE2 from the pull down and click Save
+### 3.2.3.
+Select the version of RKE2 from the pull down and click Save

 ![A screenshot of a computer Description automatically generated](./images/media/image5.png)